 Final Verdict: Opt for Wagner 0529021 HVLP Paint Sprayer if you often deal with different projects, especially painting interior doors.
 It might not have all the bells and whistles that other sprayers do, but it’s not a bad call for the budget.

-The HomeRight C800791.A Paint Sprayer deserves a place on the list for the best sprayer for interior trim, and here’s why.
+The HomeRight C800791.A Paint Sprayer deserves a place on the list for the best paint sprayer for trim and doors, and here’s why.

 The most significant drawback to this product is the leakage problem.
 This is also why we only recommend it for small projects, because it can be a pain to clean leaked paints when you’re working on heavy duty tasks.